Skip to main content

 Choose a VM image

-• Ornn base image · Ubuntu + CUDA + PyTorch — the default.
+• Ornn base image · Ubuntu + CUDA + PyTorch: the default.
 A clean Ubuntu environment with NVIDIA drivers, CUDA, and PyTorch pre-installed.
-This is the right choice for most workloads.
+The right choice for most workloads.

-• Custom image — if you have approved custom images on your account, they appear in the dropdown alongside the base image.
+• Approved custom image: any custom images on your account that have passed Ornn’s security scan appear in the dropdown alongside the base image.

 The image selector shows a detail line describing the selected image.